 - Nginx 1.10 or Apache 2.4 (Nginx is preferred)

-The packages can either be retreived from the Kopano package repository (available only to customers with a valid Kopano subscription) or downloaded as an archive including the latest development versions from the Kopano Community downloads.
+The packages can either be retrieved from the Kopano package repository (available only to customers with a valid Kopano subscription) or downloaded as an archive including the latest development versions from the Kopano Community downloads.
 The following chapter will explain the installation through the Kopano package repository.

 Configuring the Kopano package repositories¶